tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos$ sudo reboot
 ```

-Note that the system will hang for 30 or so seconds before it finally reboots, for reasons unknown at this time.
-Shutting down currently does not work at all; you will have to manually hold the power button until the computer shuts off after you've issued the command.
+Note that shutting down from Linux currently does not work at all; you will have to manually hold the power button until the computer shuts off after you've issued the command.

 #### Using NixOS